xlinxlin/ontpipeline/README.md

-Pipeline for Oxford Nanopore system
+Pipeline for Oxford Nanopore Technologies
 ====
 List of bioinformatics tools
 ----